2025 Scholarship Recipient

 Scholarship Recipient

-Congratulations to this year's Linemen of POCo Scholarship recipient, Dylan Schoener.
-Dylan, a senior at Newport High School and the son of a Pend Oreille County lineman, has been learning everything he can from his father to prepare himself for a future in the trade.
+Dylan Schoener received the 2022 Linemen of POCo Scholarship in honor of Pend Orville County Lineman Bill Pickerel.
+Dylan, who graduated from Newport High School is the son of a Pend Oreille County lineman and has been learning everything he can from his father to prepare himself for a future in the trade.

 Dylan will not only be graduating with a high school diploma this year, but will also graduate with an associate’s degree after going through the Running Start program.